newrelic/newrelic_mysql_java_plugin/README.md

 - A configured Java Runtime (JRE) environment Version 1.6 or better
 - Network access to New Relic (authenticated proxies are not currently supported, but see workaround below)

+**Note:** The MySQL Plugin includes the [Connector/J JDBC Driver](http://dev.mysql.com/usingmysql/java/) and it does not need to be installed separately.

 ## Download
 Download and unpack the [New Relic plugin for MySQL from Plugin Central](https://rpm.newrelic.com/extensions/com.newrelic.plugins.mysql.instance)